Kentucky Lake

 Kentucky Lake is a major navigable reservoir along the Tennessee River in Kentucky and Tennessee.
 It was created in 1944 by the Tennessee Valley Authority's impounding of the Tennessee River via Kentucky Dam for flood control and hydroelectric power.
 The 160309 acre lake is the largest artificial lake by surface area in the United States east of the Mississippi River, with 2,064 mile of shoreline.
-Nearby Lake Barkley is larger by volume.
 Kentucky Lake has a flood storage capacity of 4008000 acre.ft, more than 2.5 times the next largest lake in the TVA system.

-It provides a source for hydro-electric power.
-Also, as one of the lakes alluded to by the name of Land Between The Lakes National Recreation Area, it is a recreational destination of western Kentucky and Tennessee.
+Kentucky Lake provides a source for hydro-electric power and is a recreational destination.
+Along with Lake Barkley, it is one of the lakes alluded to by the name of Land Between The Lakes National Recreation Area.

 Recreation

 The lake is a desirable fishing area.
+Professional fishing tournaments are held on Kentucky Lake, including tournaments hosted by Major League Fishing and American Bass Anglers.
 Records for the largest of three species of fish ever taken in Kentucky have been set at this lake: white bass (5 lb), Buffalo carp (55 lb), and yellow perch (1 lb 4 oz).
 It is also the major attraction for two Kentucky state parks: Kentucky Dam Village State Resort Park to the north and Kenlake State Resort Park to the west.

+Invasive species

+Asian carp are a type of invasive species that have started to accumulate in the waterways throughout Kentucky.
+They pose a major threat to the environmental stability of the lake because of their competition with native fish species.
+Bigheaded carp were first reported in Lake Barkley and Kentucky Lake in 2002.
+Their numbers have since increased greatly; they now can be found throughout both lakes and are exhibiting extremely fast growth.
+Some restaurants in Kentucky and across the country have added carp to their menus, noting its clean taste, white meat, low mercury content, and affordable cost.